 10 Feb Why Winter should make you think about travelling to Nambiti Plains

-Travelling in Winter can be an escape from harsh temperatures and an opportunity to see something different to what you are accustomed to.
+Traveling in Winter can be an escape from harsh temperatures and an opportunity to see something different from what you are accustomed to.
 Being in the Southern Hemisphere means that Winters start appearing in May/June and usually continue into August/September.
-The temperatures in Winter range from lows of 6 Celsius (or 42 Fahrenheit) and highs of about 24 C (or 75 F), which means mornings and evening can be quite cool, but the daytime temperature is mild.
+The temperatures in Winter range from lows of 6 Celsius (or 42 Fahrenheit) and highs of about 24 C (or 75 F), which means mornings and evenings can be quite cold, but the daytime temperature is mild.

 #1 Winter temperatures are mild

 Winter temperatures in KwaZulu-Natal are fairly mild, with cold mornings and evenings.
 If you are going on an early or late game drive, it is important that you have warm clothing with you.
-Clear skies at night also mean some fantastic star sightings.
+Clear skies at night also mean some fantastic stargazing opportunities.

 #2 Less rainfall

-Summer is the rainy season in this part of the world, so Winter months get little rain.
-This means you don’t need to worry about bringing rain jackets.
+Summer is the rainy season in this part of the world, so in Winter months we receive less rain.
+This means you don’t have to worry about getting soaked by an unexpected thundershower.

 #3 Animals at watering holes

 Due to the limited rainfall of Winter months, animals congregate at water holes to drink.
 This means you are likely to have some spectacular sightings around water holes in front of the Lodge.